mrhatch97/tensorflow-msk-acquisition/README.md

 Computational performance is also quite good; 64 inferences can be run on a NVIDIA GTX 970 in only 10 ms, which is considerably less than the 40 ms of time each input dataset represents.
 To simulate a more realistic scenario, the model was also loaded onto a NVIDIA Jetson TX2 and run; on that platform, it takes about 10 ms per inference.
-Again, this is considerably less than 40 ms. Thus the model could conceivably used in a real-time receiver.
-It is also only 503 kB in size, which could quite comfortably fit in the constrained memory of an embedded system.
+Again, this is considerably less than 40 ms. It is also only 503 kB in size, which could quite comfortably fit in the constrained memory of an embedded system.
+Therefore, it seems quite plausible to run in real time on an embedded system as part of a receiver.

 The script `model_training/demonstrate_model.py` was used to generate the example inferences; simply point it at the desired model to perform a model evaluation and generate some example outputs that can be viewed in